hanwendong1/VirtualGaming/content/4-Catan.md

 Building settlements & cities produce resources.
 Resources are produced when any player does a dice roll.
 Whomever has a settlement or a city in the border of the dice number will receive the resource shown in the tile.
 Settlements produce 1 resource, cities produce 2 resources.

+{% capture text %}Important: Cities cannot be built directly.
+You can only upgrade an existing settlement to a city.
+{% endcapture %} {% include alert.md text=text color="warning" %}

 The dots (pips) below the numbers represent the likelihood of the number being rolled.
 Statistically, 6 and 8 are more likely to be rolled than 5 and 9, for instance.

 {% include figure.html img="Example.png" alt="An example turn" caption="An example turn" width="75%" %}